-Mathematics is one such subject that often gives nightmares to students.
+CBSE Term 1 Exam Maths Paper 2021: Mathematics is one such subject that often gives nightmares to students.
 While Maths is a little tricky, it is not difficult.
 It just requires a thorough understanding of the concepts, regular practice and a good hold on important formulas to score high marks in the Maths exam.
 To help students get all the important formulas, theorems and properties in one place, we have collated the chapter-wise formulas along with important terms & properties occurring in Class 10 Maths.
-Students must grasp all the formulas and theorems to be quick with their calculations and score high in their Maths Board Exam 2021-2022.
+Students must grasp all the formulas and theorems to be quick with their calculations and score high in their today's Maths paper.

 Check below the important formulas, terms and properties for CBSE Class 10 Maths: